meavicisprod/mvp-the-pits/content/infoPages/2021-01-27-about-the-pits.md

 By encouraging each person painting or building a portion of a sculpture, (or building dialgoue with another in a short scene), MVP will foster a place for people with all kinds of artistic sensibilities to bloom under the guidance of our more experienced practitioners; we envision co-creation and education coming together to serve professional artists’ need to create and a broken community’s need to speak and to heal.

-The publicly-exhibited works will then act as a catalyst for dialogue, inviting non-skaters and skaters to consider how the skate community can bring culture, art and diversity to the spaces it calls home.
+During the hours in which participants will not be making use of the installations as a set, the publicly-exhibited works will act as a catalyst for dialogue, inviting non-skaters and skaters to explore the pieces and to consider how the skate community can bring culture, art and diversity to the spaces it calls home.